moshesamson1/ros_simulations_repo/README.md

 Setting the real time factor:
-in the empty.world file, chane the real time factor.
+in the empty.world file, change the real time factor.

 Setting multiple ros masters and gazebo servers: in each terminal: